elifesciences/tech-team/adr/0006-supported-node-and-npm-versions.md

 ## Decision

-To use the latest Long Term Support (LTS) version.
+To use the latest Long Term Support (LTS) line (currently 8.x).

-The 8.x is the current Node LTS line.
-The current Node LTS version is 8.9.3.

-We will use Node 8.9.3.
+In or around January 2019 to review upgrading to the next LTS line before 8.x drops out of active LTS in April 2019.

-Node 8.9.3 includes bundled npm version 5.5.1.
-We will use the npm version bundled with Node.
+To use whichever npm version is bundled with the Node version we use.

 When upgrading, we will make a concerted effort to upgrade all projects as part of the same piece of work.

 ## Consequences

-New projects should use Node 8.9.3 and npm 5.5.1.
+New projects should use the latest 8.x line, subject to any project-specific constraints.

-Existing projects should be upgraded to use 8.9.3 before April 2018 (when Active LTS ends for the 6.x line ends).
+Existing projects should be upgraded to use the 8.x line before April 2018, when Active LTS for the 6.x line ends.